symonfrs/datasciencecoursera/README.md

 # datasciencecoursera
 This is part of my course project
-The course is Data Science Toolbox
+The course is Data Scientist's Toolbox